Flashing damaged

 Roofing

-The answer to 'flashing damaged' is that damaged flashing is a common roofing issue that can lead to leaks and water damage.
-Flashing is the thin metal or plastic material used to seal roof joints, edges, and penetrations to prevent water intrusion.
-Common causes of flashing damage include weathering, corrosion, poor installation, and physical damage from storms or roof work.
+The answer to 'flashing damaged' is that damaged roof flashing is a common roofing issue that can lead to leaks and water damage if not addressed.
+Flashing is the metal or plastic material used to seal the joints and edges of a roof, such as around chimneys, vents, and skylights.
+Common causes of flashing damage include weathering, corrosion, improper installation, and physical damage from falling debris or foot traffic.

 Step-by-Step Guide